BhuviMohan/Digit-recognizer-cnn/README.md

-Digit Recognizer Web App
+**Digit Recognizer Web App**
 A simple web application that recognizes handwritten digits using a trained machine learning model.

-Features
+**Features**
 Draw digits on a canvas and let the model predict the number.
 User-friendly web interface for live digit recognition.
-Fast and accurate predictions powered by machine learning.
+Fast and accurate predictions powered by a convolutional neural network.
 Easily extensible for further improvements or educational use.

 Getting Started
 Prerequisites
 Python 3.x
-Required libraries (see Installation)

-Installation
+All required libraries listed in requirements.txt

+**Installation**
-Clone the repository
+1. Clone the Repository

-bash
 git clone https://github.com/BhuviMohan/Digit-recognizer-cnn.git
-cd digit-recognizer-cnn
+cd Digit-recognizer-cnn

+2. Backend Setup
-(Backend) Install Python dependencies
+Install Python dependencies:

-bash
 pip install -r requirements.txt
-(Frontend) Install frontend dependencies (if any)

-bash
-cd frontend
-npm install
-npm run build
+3. Frontend Setup (if applicable) cd frontend npm install npm run build
-Run the app
+Running the App

-bash
+To start the application:
 python app.py
-Or, according to your framework’s requirements.

-Open your browser and visit: http://localhost:5000
+Then open your browser and visit: http://localhost:5000

-Usage
+**Usage**
-Draw a digit (0-9) on the canvas.
+Draw a digit (0–9) on the canvas.

-Click "Predict" to see the model's prediction.
+Click Predict to view the model's prediction.

-(Optional) Save screenshots or model outputs.

-Project Structure
-text
+**Project Structure**
 .
 ├── app.py               # Main backend server
-├── model/               # Trained models and related files ├── static/              # Static assets (HTML, CSS, JS) ├── templates/           # HTML templates
+├── model/               # Trained models and related files ├── static/              # Static assets (CSS, JS, Images) ├── templates/           # HTML templates
 ├── requirements.txt     # Python dependencies
-└── README.md            # This file
+└── README.md            # Project documentation
-Model
+**Model**
-Trained on the MNIST dataset or similar for handwritten digit recognition.
+The model is trained on the MNIST dataset to recognize handwritten digits (0–9) using a Convolutional Neural Network (CNN).

-Contributing
+**Contributing**
-Contributions are welcome!
-Please open issues or submit pull requests for improvements and bug fixes.
+Contributions are welcome.
+If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-License
+**License**
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more information.

-Acknowledgments
+**Acknowledgments**
 MNIST Dataset

-Any libraries or frameworks used
+Libraries and frameworks used: TensorFlow/Keras, Flask, NumPy, OpenCV, and others.